Guide to BELÉM – Lisbon’s Treasure Box

 The tower of power.

-Belém – whose name is derived from the Portuguese word for Bethlehem – is packed with all these amazingly beautiful structures on an area as small as 4 square miles and definitely a must-see when visiting Lisbon.
+Belém – whose name is derived from the Portuguese word for Bethlehem – is packed with all these amazingly beautiful structures in an area as small as four square miles and definitely a must-see when visiting Lisbon.

 Left Or Right?